 The sharing economy will be increasingly important in the transport sector.
 There is potential to improve efficiency and greatly reduce emissions as we move towards more electric and autonomous vehicles.

-There is also room to harness data to make the grid and entire energy ecosystem more efficient.
-The data is available, through advanced meters and mobile applications, for example, but we have yet to fully exploit that data to move energy to where it is needed, smartly and in real time.
+There is also room to harness data to make the grid and the entire energy ecosystem more efficient.
+The data is available, through advanced meters and mobile applications, for example, but we have yet to fully exploit that data to move energy to where it is needed, smartly and in real-time.

 I expect to see more “community solar” projects, as collective consumers invest in generating and storing power.
 There will be more distributed generation using a variety of technologies, such as solar, wind, geothermal, fuel cells, and hydropower.
-We will see further innovations in multiple uses of energy storage, such re-purposing car batteries to store electricity.
+We will see further innovations in the future of energy, like, in multiple uses of energy storage, such re-purposing car batteries to store electricity.

 In the coming years we might see some breakthroughs in carbon capture and storage – and, no doubt, there will be innovations and applications nobody has thought of yet.

 What needs to be on the agenda for energy stakeholders?

 Above all, for a green future of energy, we must have a solid plan to reduce carbon.
 To reach that, we have to define what we value – not just improving access to energy and guaranteeing energy security to meet the needs of economic growth, but doing all of this in a sustainable way and one in which carbon emissions are drastically reduced.
 Then we need clear and transparent benchmarks against which to measure our progress.

 We also need a vision that combines the decentralized and the centralized – embracing more distributed generation, while looking at the larger system and how we can move energy around globally in real time.

 Finally, how might the future of energy look by 2030?